github/site-policy/Policies/github-privacy-statement.md

 GitHub processes Personal Data both inside and outside of the United States and relies on legal mechanisms such as Standard Contractual Clauses to lawfully transfer data from the European Economic Area, the United Kingdom, and Switzerland to the United States.
 You may request a copy of the Standard Contractual Clauses using the contact details provided in the section entitled “Contacting GitHub” below.

 ### Resolving complaints
 If you have concerns about the way GitHub is handling your Personal Data, please let us know immediately.
 We want to help.
 You may contact us by filling out the [Privacy contact form](https://support.github.com/contact/privacy).
-You may also email us directly at privacy@github.com with the subject line "Privacy Concerns."
+You may also email us directly at **(privacy [at] github [dot] com)** with the subject line "Privacy Concerns."
 We will respond promptly — within 45 days at the latest.

 You may also contact our Data Protection Officer directly.